Frankie Goes To Hollywood Live on The Tube in 1987

 The third and final song performed live is the second single "Warriors of the Wasteland".
 It's a track that wouldn't have sounded out of place on a Europe album, but failed to become anywhere near as successful as "The Final Countdown", stalling at No.19 in the UK singles chart.
 As well as T.S.
 Elliot's poem "The Waste Land", Johnson was also inspired by the 80s movies Mad Max and The Warriors.
 In the end, it was a track that sounded like it was created purely to prove the lads could play their instruments, where Frankie go metal, but it lacked the energy and excitement of "Two Tribes", and sounded more Spinal Tap than Frankie.
 However, the electro rock 12" saw the return of the old Frankie sound, and would've sounded right at home on the band's previous Welcome To The Pleasuredome album.

 So the result of band members trying to take the band in different musical directions, is a fascinating, politically-charged mix of musical styles, and unlike the Pleasuredome, there's not a cover version in sight.
-And while it was all too easy for the critics to slate the album, personally, I preferred Liverpool, as Trevor Horn took a back seat and allowed the band's real sound to shine through more often.
+And while it was all too easy for the critics to slate the album, personally, I preferred Liverpool, as Trevor Horn took a back seat and allowed more of the band's real sound to shine through more often.
 This meant it was never going to be as commercially successful, but still managed to reach a respectable No.5 in Germany and the UK.